Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Discussion and conclusions

 \section{Discussion and conclusions}

-We first compare the limits for the INT model scenario from individual galaxies in Fig.~\ref{fig:gal_comparison}.
-The individual limits within our sample vary due to the different noise levels of the LoTSS maps and the different intrinsic properties, such as DM density profile and distance.
-The best constraints on the annihilation cross-section are derived from UMaII.
-This is also true for $\gamma$-ray WIMP searches since this galaxy has the highest $J$-factor \citep{hoof20}.
+We first compared the limits for the INT model scenario from individual galaxies in Fig.~\ref{fig:gal_comparison}.
+The individual limits within our sample vary due to the different noise levels of the LoTSS maps and the different intrinsic properties, such as the DM density profile and distance.
+The best constraints on the annihilation cross section are derived from UMaII.
+This is also true for $\gamma$-ray WIMP searches since this galaxy has the highest $J$ factor \citep{hoof20}.
 The next best constraints are derived from CVnII.
-This is counter-intuitive, since UMaII has the largest apparent size ($r_\star \approx 16\arcmin$) whereas CVnII is the smallest ($r_\star \approx 1\farcm 6$).
-But reviewing the halo-factor defined in Eq.~\eqref{eq:halo_part}, it becomes evident that the apparent size is not the most important but rather the characteristic density $\rho_s$, the scale length $r_s$, and the half-light radius $r_\star$.
-According to Eq.~\eqref{eq:halo_part}, the combination of these parameters is high for the galaxies UMaII and CVnII, which explains the strong limits for these two galaxies.
-The same explanation justifies why the limits set by WilI and CVnI are less stringent than average.
-WilI has the lowest scale length within our set of galaxies\footnote{The spectral factor $X(\nu)$ for WilI is two orders of magnitudes smaller than average which justifies the moderate limit for this galaxy as well.}, CVnI has the smallest characteristic density.
-Since the halo-factor depends on the square of both values, this factor is smaller than average and hence the limits are less stringent.
+This is counterintuitive since UMaII has the largest apparent size ($r_\star \approx 16\arcmin$), whereas CVnII is the smallest ($r_\star \approx 1\farcm 6$).
+But reviewing the halo factor defined in Eq.~\eqref{eq:halo_part}, it becomes evident that the apparent size is not the most important parameter; the most important are instead the characteristic density, $\rho_s$, the scale length, $r_s$, and the half-light radius, $r_\star$.
+According to Eq.~\eqref{eq:halo_part}, the combination of these parameters is high for UMaII and CVnII, which explains the strong limits for these two galaxies.
+The same explanation justifies why the limits set by WilI and CVnI are less stringent than average: WilI has the lowest scale length within our set of galaxies\footnote{The spectral factor $X(\nu)$ for WilI is two orders of magnitudes smaller than average, which justifies the moderate limit for this galaxy as well.}, and CVnI has the smallest characteristic density.
+Since the halo factor depends on the square of both values, this factor is smaller than average, and hence the limits are less stringent.